matrixorigin/mo_ctl_standalone/README.md

 # How to use it

-After mo_ctl is installed, you can use `mo_ctl help` to print help info on how to use.
+After `mo_ctl` is installed, you can use `mo_ctl help` to print help info on how to use.

 # Quick start
-1. Take a quick look at the tool guide
+1. Take a quick look at the tool guide.
 ```bash
 mo_ctl help
 ```

+2. Note that some pre-requisites are required by `mo_ctl`, and use `mo_ctl precheck` to check if your machine meets them.
+Refer to chapter Reference for more info on how to install them.
-2. Set some configurations
+3. Set some configurations

 ```bash
 mo_ctl get_conf MO_PATH # check default value of mo path to be installed
 mo_ctl set_conf MO_PATH="/data/mo/20230701/matrixone" # set your own mo path